philipc2/philipc2.github.io/index.md

 ## About

-I’m a **Scientific Software Engineer** on the GeoCAT team at the NSF National Center for Atmospheric Research (NCAR).
-I develop **UXarray**, a package for seamless analysis and visualization of unstructured‐grid datasets directly from climate models.
+I’m a **Scientific Software Engineer** on the [GeoCAT](https://geocat.ucar.edu/) team at the [NSF National Center for Atmospheric Research](https://ncar.ucar.edu/).
+I lead development of [UXarray](https://github.com/UXARRAY/uxarray), a Python package for analysis and visualization of unstructured-grid datasets.

-My passion lies at the intersection of geoscience and cutting-edge computing.
-I work extensively with:

-- **High-resolution unstructured grids** from modern climate and weather models
-- **Python acceleration** using Numba, NumPy, Dask, and CuPy
-- **HPC languages and frameworks**, including C++, CUDA, OpenMP, and MPI
+By partnering directly with scientists and engineers, I translate geoscience challenges into intuitive software interfaces.
+My user-focused abstractions, from streamlined data ingestion to interactive visualization, remove boilerplate so researchers can concentrate on discovery.

+I modernize legacy workflows without compromising speed.
+Leveraging Numba, Dask, CuPy, and targeted C++/CUDA integrations, I deliver high-level Python APIs that scale from local workstations to HPC systems.